 Emmons was awarded two Aerospace President’s Awards and named Aerospace Woman of the Year (2007).
 In 2006, she was honored for her contributions to the NASA Hubble Space Telescope Analysis of Alternatives.
 In 2010, she was honored for providing technical studies critical to the Augustine Commission’s recommendations for future U.S. human spaceflight.

-Past and present affiliations include the Aerospace Executive Diversity Council; Space Communications and Navigation committee; Advanced Space Communications and Navigation Systems Session, International Astronautical Federation; a subcommittee of the National Science Foundation Business and Operations Advisory Committee; and National Space Club and Foundation, Washington, DC.
+Past and present affiliations include the California State University Autonomy Research Center for STEAHM External Research Advisory Committee; Advanced Space Communications and Navigation Systems Session, International Astronautical Federation; a subcommittee of the National Science Foundation Business and Operations Advisory Committee; and National Space Club and Foundation, Washington, D.C.